antarctica/ansible-core-public/tests/README.md

 [4] As creating the user is not within the scope of this role, this is not tested in this role either.
 See the role(s) responsible for creating the user for associated tests.

+[5] *Configuration 2* is not tested within the automated test environment as it does not support creating swap files.

+[6] *Configuration 3* is only partially tested within the automated test environment due to its pre-configuration of SSH connections to GitHub making this check meaningless.

-[5] This configuration is also used in automated tests, as discussed in the *automated tests* section.
+[7] This configuration is also used in automated tests, as discussed in the *automated tests* section.

 ## Automated tests